mindwind/my-draft/note/book_the_leadership_pipline.md

 ## 10. Succession Planning
 Success planning is perpetuating the enterprise by filling the pipeline with high-performance people to ensure that every leadership level has an abundance of these performers to draw from, both now and in the future.

+The focus on people therefore is to determine not whether we have good people but whether we have the right people.

+## 11. Identifying Potential Pipeline Failures
+Relying on assumptions and general job descriptions or following in the footsteps of the person who had the job before them will frequently lead to failure.

+## 12. The Functional Career Passage
+Empowerment means freedom to do the right things rather than what one feels like doing.
+No one will value the new work if he doesn't do it.